vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

 The examples use standard example values that you must change to use *your* values.
 This includes API keys, HTTP headers, reference, etc.
+Note that any currency amount must be an Integer value minimum 100 in øre.

 ## Your first Payment